Making movies is costly and time-consuming. Preserving them is critical.

 - Deluxe Technicolor Digital Cinema, ITC Building – Digi 5 & 6, 2345 N Ontario Street, Burbank, California 91504, USA

-- The IMF UG invites you to join worldwide experts around a program focused on archives in post-houses and studios for the production and re-purposing of movies and episodic content, and the applicability of the Interoperable Master Format (IMF) to these applications.
+- The workshop brought together worldwide experts to discuss archives in post-houses and studios for the production and re-purposing of movies and episodic content, and the applicability of the Interoperable Master Format (IMF) to these applications.

 IMF has established itself as a recognized and standardized intermediate format in this process.
 While IMF was originally conceived as a common source format for different distribution channels, it has emerged as a promising candidate for archiving and preservation of movies.

 This workshop is one of a series of two.
-A sister event will take place earlier in Amsterdam.
+A sister event took place earlier in Amsterdam.

 - Program chair